 Catch and Release: Hydroelectric Facility Recertification Helps Eels Detour Past the Roadblocks

 Dams and other hydroelectric generation facilities must periodically undergo recertification, a process which includes assessing the ecological impacts of operation and how they can be mitigated.
 One such facility is the Muddy Run Pumped Storage Project (Muddy Run).
-Muddy Run is a hydroelectric power plant located in Lancaster County and owned by Exelon Corporation.
+Muddy Run is a hydroelectric power plant located in Lancaster County which was previously owned by Exelon Corporation.
+(Muddy Run is currently owned and operated by Constellation Energy Corporation.)
 Operation of this facility entraps the American Eel as well as other aquatic species.
 Among the conditions for DEP issuing a water quality certification to the facility in 2014, Exelon was required to implement a program to trap up to one million eels per year from below the Conowingo Dam in Maryland and in the Octoraro Creek in Pennsylvania, and release them to multiple locations in the Susquehanna Watershed in Pennsylvania.

 In 2015, Exelon installed eel trapping facilities along the western shore of the Conowingo Dam and at Octoraro Creek below the Chester Water Authority Dam in southern Chester County, PA.
 The collection devices consist of a ramp-style trap leading to a collection tank at the top of the ramp.
 From the collection tank, the eels are then transferred to holding tanks where they stay until being transported upstream.
 Next the eels are moved from the holding tank to a transport vehicle equipped with an insulated container that is covered and aerated.
 The eels are then taken to locations along the Susquehanna River and released.